SciML/Catalyst.jl/docs/unpublished/spatial_modelling/lattice_reaction_systems.md

 Features for which support is planned in future updates include:
 - Models on continuous domains with automatic discretisation (these models can already be simulated if the user provides a discretisation).
 - SDE simulations.
-- Transportation reactions with non-constant rates and general spatial reactions.
+- Transport reactions with non-constant rates and general spatial reactions.

 This tutorial introduces spatial modelling on discrete domains, here called lattices.
 It describes the basics of creating and simulating such models.
 To do so, it uses ODE simulations as examples.
 Additional tutorials provide further details on how to interact with [spatial simulation structures](@ref lattice_simulation_plotting) and [plot spatial simulations](@ref lattice_simulation_plotting), and also provide further details on [ODE](@ref spatial_lattice_ode_simulations) and [jump](@ref spatial_lattice_jump_simulations) simulations, respectively.